 Unfollowing on Instagram

 “If we are friends and I unfollow you, it means we are probably not really friends.
-To be my friend, I would love the person you are.
-And the person you are would be authentically you, online or offline,” a popular Instagrammer @rchlwngxx explained.
+To be my friend, I would love the person you are, online or offline,” a popular Instagrammer @rchlwngxx explained.

-Instagram, was the curated story of who they wanted to be perceived as; a reflection of their ideal selves, their hopes, and dreams.
+Instagram curates a story of who they wanted to be perceived as; reflecting their ideal selves, hopes, and dreams.

 But does ‘unfollow’ = no interest in your life?

 For most people, friendships are formed over tasks at work or school.
 They were drawn to the same activities like sports or computer games; or find an inexplicable connection on first contact.

 When you build a friendship, you don’t always know what pets a person has, what they had for lunch and who their significant other is; common content pillars of people’s Instagram accounts.